aigamstat/aigamstat.github.io/backup_about_us.md

 <p style="text-align: center;"> ARTICLE VIII.
 AMENDMENTS </p>

-Amendments to this charter may be ~~proposed by the six officers~~ **proposed by any of the officers** of the Interest Group or by petition signed by at least 15 members of the Interest Group and submitted to the Interest Group officers.
+Amendments to this charter may be proposed by the six officers of the Interest Group or by petition signed by at least 15 members of the Interest Group and submitted to the Interest Group officers.
 The proposed amendment shall be submitted to the Interest Group members for vote at the time of the annual election of officers.
 If approved by a majority of the Interest Group members voting, the amendment is approved.
 An approved amendment shall be effective immediately, unless otherwise specified in the amendment itself.